LiskArchive/lisk-legacy-docs/user-guide/administration/docker/admin-docker.md

 Lisk Core normally gets configured by providing a suited [configuration file](../../configuration/configuration.md).
 But this isn't convenient in a Docker installation.
-Instead, one can make use of the environmental variables to change values of configuration options.
+Instead, one can use environment variables to change values in the configuration.
-To do so, open the `.env` file, that you created during [docker installation](../../setup/install/docker/installation-docker.md), and adjust the values to your needs.
+To do so, open the `.env` file, that you created during [docker installation](../../../setup/install/docker/installation-docker.md), and adjust the values to your needs.
-All names of the environmental variables start with `ENV_` prefix.
+All names of the environment variables start with `ENV_` prefix.

 #### Advanced configuration